IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 If you installed Maven instead of Netbeans, run ``mvn package``.

-NOTE: Do you use a locale different than ``en_US.UTF-8`` and a timezone different to ``UTC`` on your development machine?
+NOTE: Do you use a locale different than ``en_US.UTF-8`` on your development machine?
+Are you in a different timezone than Harvard (Eastern Time)?
 You might experience issues while running tests that were written with these settings in mind.
-The Maven  ``pom.xml`` tries to handle this for you, but more, not yet discovered building or testing problems might lurk in the shadows.
+The Maven  ``pom.xml`` tries to handle this for you by setting the locale to ``en_US.UTF-8`` and timezone ``UTC``, but more, not yet discovered building or testing problems might lurk in the shadows.

 Install jq
 ~~~~~~~~~~